We’re a Disability Rights Organization, and We Oppose AB 922

 The demographics of the primarily low-income women of color and immigrant women who are most likely to be affected by an “undue incentive” to undergo egg retrieval for monetary compensation are also of concern.
 To be clear, DREDF is not concerned—and is not implying—that such women inherently have less capacity or ability to make informed decisions about their bodies.
 Our concern is the degree to which history is filled with the repeated evasion of informed consent by institutions that have medically abused poor, immigrant women and men of color.

 AB 922 has implications beyond California.
 It directly conflicts with the National Academy of Sciences’ 2010 Guidelines, which affirm that “no cash or in-kind payments should be provided for donating oocytes for research purposes.”
-Our state Constitution requires the same standards for researchers funded by the California Institute for Regenerative Medicine.
+Our current laws, for good reason, require the same standards for researchers funded by the California Institute for Regenerative Medicine.

 AB 922 marks a change in our state law without bringing any additional evidence that oocyte retrieval is safe for the women and communities most directly affected.
 Instead, the proposed bill merely asserts there is no evidence that women are being exploited in states where compensation is allowed without any context to indicate whether other states collect or seek such evidence.